Jeunese/jeunese.github.io/docs/docs-as-code.md

 ### Tools

 These tools allow you to leverage continuous integration and review tools to writing efficiently, effectively, and collaboratively with Engineering.
-They are not the only tools available to you.
+They aren't the only tools available to you.
 Many alternatives exist, but these are used to help describe the Docs as Code process with concrete examples.

 | Tool | Description |
 |---|---|